 ![]() |

 You can also choose your own color.
-You can determine your own color by mixing the amount from basic red, green and blue colors.
+You can determine your own color by mixing the from basic red, green and blue colors.
 You can place values from 0 to 255 to each to get a total of over 16 millions combinaisions!

 Supplement